PrestaShop/PrestaShop/tests/E2E/README.md

 ### Launch test suite

 #### Regular tests
-If you want to run only the most important partial configuration tests you can run the campaign **Regular**
+If you want to run only the most important partial configuration tests and you have PrestaShop installed on **localhost** you can simply run the campaign **Regular**
 ```
-npm run test -- --URL=FrontOfficeURL
+npm test
 ```
-If you want to launch installation before running tests you have to add your database parameters :
+If you want to
+  * Launch installation before running tests => you have to add your database parameters
+  * Specify an URL for your shop => you have to set the **URL** parameter
+  * Specify a module to install => you have to set the **MODULE** parameter

 ```
-npm run regular-test -- --URL=FrontOfficeURL --INSTALL=true --DB_SERVER=DataBaseUser --DB_PASSWORD=DataBasePassword --DB_USER=DataBaseUser --MODULE=DataTechNameModule
+npm test -- --URL=FrontOfficeURL --INSTALL=true --DB_SERVER=DataBaseUser --DB_PASSWORD=DataBasePassword --DB_USER=DataBaseUser --MODULE=DataTechNameModule
 ```